Photonico/Computational_Physics_Topics/README.md

 ## How to use

 I strongly suggest cloning [this repository](https://github.com/ConAntares/Algorithms.git) to your computer and [VSCode](https://code.visualstudio.com/) with the extension [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), extension [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter), and extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
 Other Jupyter Editors are also recommended.

+Given the abundance of comprehensive tutorials available on the basics of Python and NumPy, this lecture will not introduce them.

 ## Contents